Working as an Armed Guard or Cash-in-Transit Officer

 While cash-in-transit and armed security may be enticing to some, these roles carry with them a huge responsibility and must be viewed with the utmost respect.
 That is because armed guard roles come with risks that are outside of the day-to-day risks that most Security Officers face and must be managed accordingly.

 These risks can include robberies, hold-ups and hostage situations but can also include employee health risks such as fatigue and stress of the job.
-Armed Guards should consider as well as attending workshops specialising in risk management or a Certificate IV in Security and Risk Management qualification by correspondence to assist them to effectively mitigate risks on the job.
+Armed Guards should consider as well as attending workshops specialising in risk management or a Certificate IV in Security Risk Analysis qualification by correspondence to assist them to effectively mitigate risks on the job.

 According to a study conducted by the Australian Institute of Criminology, CIT armed robbers will also always choose a heavy firearm, most likely obtained illegally to intimidate and control.